Misk77/test-gitignore/README.md

-# Test fromn local repo directory
+# Test from local repo directory